XPengZhao/LRT-Visualization/README.md

 #### 4.2.1 Basic function

-- [ ] A web frontend
+- [ ] A web frontend.
+This web controls basic functions oon this server.
+For example, users can start an experiment via webpage by entering the experiment name.
+Also, Lists of experiments will be shown on the webpage and users can delete experiment records.
-- [ ] Deploy localization algorithm
+- [ ] Deploy localization algorithm.
+Data from gateways is not the information of the location.
+So a  localization algorithm  will be deployed on the server and then it will convert raw data to location information.
-- [ ] Remote update/edit the config file of gateways
+- [ ] Remote update/edit the config file of gateways.
+Users can edit and update config files of connetced gateways so that it is convinient for users to debug.
-- [ ] Start/Stop the gateways
+- [ ] Start/Stop the gateways.
+Users can start/stop gateways.
-- [ ] Add logs/figures of a specific experiment
+- [ ] Add logs/figures of a specific experiment.
+Via the frontend of the server, users are able to upload some logs and images to a specific experiment record.
+For instance, a image of the experiment scene could be uploaded to the record.
-- [ ] After start the gateways, save data in the MongoDB
+- [ ] After start the gateways, save data in the MongoDB.
+Aftering starting gateways, the server will save all data sent by gateways in a MongoDB.
+And when the GUI reqiures location data, the server would send data in the MongoDB.
-- [ ] Update the ground truth file(.csv) offline to the MongoDB
+- [ ] Update the ground truth file(.csv) offline to the MongoDB.
+For each experiment record, there would be a csv file which contains groudtruth data of this experiment.
+And users can upload this file to each experiment on the webpage.
-- [ ] Log in/out
+- [ ] Log in/out.
+Users need username and password to log in to operate experiment records, like deleting an experiment record in the MongoDB.
-- [ ] Query
+- [ ] Query.
+On the frontend webpage, users can search/add/remove the experiment records after login.

 ### 4.3 GUI